Curriculum: Doctor of Clinical Laboratory Science

 Credit: 3

-This course emphasizes the evaluation of clinical laboratory processes and how to utilize this information effectively as a leader in working with others to develop a culture of competent laboratory professionals.
-The course focuses on advanced methods in clinical medicine to evaluate the outcomes for diagnosis and disease management through laboratory protocols illustrating evidence-based laboratory medicine.
-Principles of evidenced based practice including critical literature reviews will be used to improve the quality, use of laboratory data, test utilization and efficiency in the assessment of health and disease and the overall organizational processes.
+This course emphasizes the evaluation of clinical laboratory processes and how to utilize this information effectively as a leader in working with others to develop a culture of competent laboratory professionals with an emphasis on advanced methods, development of equipment evaluation and proposals, laboratory reports, continuing education, competency and clinical utility.
+Principles of evidenced based practice including critical literature reviews will be used to improve the quality, test utilization and efficiency of the overall organizational processes.
 Scholarly writing skills will be emphasized.

 3